wolframroesler/afl-demo/README.md

 ### Evaluating The Fuzzer Results

-Let the fuzzer run until it finds one or more crashes or hangs, then terminate it with ^C. Fuzzing can take a considerable time (hours or days depending on the complexity of your program).
+Let the fuzzer run until it finds one or more crashes or hangs, then terminate it with ^C. Fuzzing can take a considerable time (hours or days depending on the complexity of your program; for this demonstration, however, the first crashes are fund after about ten minutes on my machine).

 You find the input that made the program crash or hang in the `findings/crashes` and `findings/hangs` directories.
+Redirect these files into your program to reproduce a crash or hang.

 ```sh
 $ ls -l findings/crashes/